datafordevelopment/troop-116-app/README.md

 # troop-116-app
 An app for my Boy Scout Troop.
+This app was written using ionic.